BPW/Triangle develops a powerful network of leaders to advocate, educate and cultivate connections.

 What is the best thing that happened to you within the past couple of months?

-What is your favorite superhero and why?
+Who is your favorite super hero and why?

 What is your biggest pet peeve?